OQVA-Digital/The-Clean-Network/src/content/blog/what’s-the-optimal-temperature-for-a-uk-office.md

 ---
 title: "What’s the optimal temperature for a UK office? "
-description: "Many of us spend a significant part of our waking hours inside an office and want to feel healthy and comfortable there.
-If it’s too cold concentration and cognition may drop off as the body redirects energy, while overheating makes us tired and irritable. "
+description: Many of us spend a significant part of our waking hours inside an office and want to feel healthy and comfortable there.
+If it’s too cold concentration and cognition may drop off as the body redirects energy, while overheating makes us tired and irritable.
 standFirst: Many of us spend a significant part of our waking hours inside an office and want to feel healthy and comfortable there.
 If it’s too cold concentration and cognition may drop off as the body redirects energy, while